input-output-hk/marlowe-doc/docs/getting-started/using-the-javascript-editor.md

 title: Using the Javascript Editor
 ---

+> NOTE TO REVIEWERS
+>
+> Please review for essential technical content accuracy.
+Nuances of the marketing messaging and points of emphasis are subject to change right now.

+## For experienced JavaScript developers

 You can use the embedded JavaScript editor to write Marlowe code.

 To use the editor follow these steps: